 The VITAL series, created by the Community Engagement Group concerns the analysis of Video, Image, Text, Audio, or Learning (VITAL) data.
 In it we will be exploring use cases and techniques across disciplines in each of these fundamental types of data.
 This is an effort to break down barriers across disciplines and bridge solutions across sectors including industry, academia, government, and non-profits.
 The VITAL series is being developed by the Community Engagement working group.
 To participate or become a speaker please contact: Dr. Renata Rawlings-Goss Co-Executive Director of the South Big Data Hub at email@example.com and cc: firstname.lastname@example.org

-Video Data Analysis: Thursday, October 27th, 1:00 -2:00 pm EST
+Video Data Analysis: Thursday, October 27th, 1:00 -2:00 pm EST (DONE)

 The Big Data in Materials and Manufacturing theme community is an open forum to discuss data solutions and issues facing modern Material Science and Advanced Manufacturing.
 This pad text is synchronized as you type, so that everyone viewing this page sees the same text.
 Please feel free to add to the discussion.
 To join contact Renata Rawlings-Goss <email@example.com>